zar-moethu/NZ-Ecommerce-Excel-Dashboard/README.md

 **How to use this project:**
 I believe every analyst’s journey is strengthened by an open mindset and a willingness to receive feedback.
 I welcome your thoughts, suggestions and collaboration on this project.
 Feel free to download, explore, and adapt the dashboard for your own analysis or business needs.
 If you have feedback or want to collaborate, please reach out.

+⚠️ Disclaimer: This dashboard is intended for visual learning and demonstration purposes only — not for business or operational use.